 Good academic standing in a degree program requires a minimum 3.00 cumulative grade point average (CGPA) for all courses taken for graduate credit, whether or not they are required for the degree.
 Good academic standing is necessary to transfer course work and to graduate.

 Should the degree student’s CGPA for courses fall below a 3.00 (including graduate level and prerequisite courses that are taken after being admitted to the program), a letter will be sent from the Registrar’s Office placing the student on academic warning.
 A student placed on academic warning must restore the CGPA to at least a 3.00 within 9 graded, graduate units.
 The 3.00 CGPA may be restored by repeating courses or by taking additional courses.
 With written approval from the graduate program director, the student may use a maximum of two courses beyond those required in the degree to raise the CGPA.
 Once the CGPA is restored to 3.00, the student must maintain a minimum CGPA of 3.00 throughout the remainder of the program.
-If the CGPA falls below 3.00 again, the student will be academically dismissed from the university and will not eligible to reapply to the same program.
+If the CGPA falls below 3.00 again, the student will be academically dismissed from TU and will not be eligible to reapply to the same program.

 All requirements for the program must be completed within the time limitation policy.
 A student on academic warning who does not restore the CGPA to 3.00 within 9 graded, graduate units or who does not maintain a minimum CGPA of 3.00 for the remainder of the program after returning to good academic standing, will be dismissed from the degree program.